Product Liability FAQ

 Having a design defect means that something is wrong with the product itself.
 A defective design poses several threats, making the product inherently dangerous.
 A few years ago, when Ford manufacturers installed the gas tanks at the back of the car, the car would go up in flames whenever rear-end collisions occurred.

-Even if the product was designed properly, it must be manufactured in the right way.
+Product designs and manufacturing go hand in hand.
 The main reason why a product is manufactured in a controlled environment is to ensure that such defects do not occur.
 Loose screws and improper welding can introduce some structural weaknesses in a product.
 While manufacturing the rotating bearings and shafts, a manufacturer must take caution since the disengagement of such items can cause severe injuries.
 With the help of an attorney for hazardous product disputes to avoid the pitfalls that many people face.

 Warning defects are common in toxic products.
-In 1965, the United States federal government directed that cigarette packaging must include a warning that smoking may be harmful to your health.
+For instance, in 1965 the United States federal government directed that cigarette packaging must include a warning that smoking may be harmful to your health.
 The main intent was to inform consumers about the health risks that include lung cancer, pulmonary disease, and coronary disease.
-Marketing defects occur when a company does not inform the consumers that a product can cause injuries.
-For example, McDonalds have been sued in the past for failing to inform the consumers that the coffee was hot and could cause scalds.
+Marketing defects arise when a company does not disclose to the consumers that a product can cause injuries.

-The court will only award compensation if you have actually been injured by a product.
-Also, you must prove that the product lacked the necessary instructions or warnings.
-Even if the product has the necessary warnings and instructions, you can still receive compensation if you were using it in the intended way.
+The court will only award compensation if a product has injured you.
+Claimants must prove that the product lacked the necessary instructions or warnings or a design flaw.
 In most cases, the defendant will invoke the comparative negligence clause.

-If you were using the product in the wrong way, it means that you are partially liable for the injury, and that the compensation can be reduced significantly.
-For example, if the brakes of your vehicle fail as a result of disrepair, you cannot sue the car manufacturer.
-However, if a particular brand leaves the assembly line with defective brakes, the manufacturer will not only be required to compensate the owners, but a product recall will also be enforced.
+If you were using the product in the wrong way, you are partially liable for the injury, and that the compensation can be reduced significantly.
+For example, if your vehicle's brakes fail because of disrepair, you cannot sue the car manufacturer.
+However, if a particular brand leaves the assembly line with defective brakes, the manufacturer will not only be required to compensate the owners.
+The company will also enforce a product recall.

-Liability lawsuits in the medical field involve claims that arise from the use of drugs that cause dangerous side effects.
-Most importantly, the manufacturer must warn the patients of the side effects.
-For example, labeling the drugs that cause drowsiness is extremely crucial as the patient will avoid operating any machinery.
+Liability lawsuits in the medical field involve claims that arise from drugs that cause dangerous side effects.
+The manufacturer is responsible for issuing a warning of the side effects.
+For instance, failing to indicate that the medication might cause drowsiness can result in life-threatening injuries if your job requires you to operate machinery.